 All prize winners are decided by an international, multidisciplinary prize committee.
 Previous prizewinner details are available here.

-We are delighted to announce the following Prizes for the WMS 2021 Virtual Congress:
+We are delighted to announce the following Prizes for the WMS 2021 Virtual Congress and the winners are listed here:

 Six Elsevier Prizes for the best oral or poster presentations by young scientists (clinical or basic).